Which city is cheaper, Temuco or Cuenca?

 Temuco is a large and modern city found 680 km south of Santiago.
 While the city is dynamic, it does not have any particular charm with the exception of being a great point of departure for many excursions around the lake region and the many national parks found in the surrounding area.
 Temuco is also well known for its Mapuche culture, a proud and rebellious community of around 20 000 in the area today, who has fought continuously against every invaders in the past.

 These are the overall average travel costs for the two destinations.

-The average daily cost (per person) in Cuenca is $34, while the average daily cost in Temuco is $77.
+The average daily cost (per person) in Cuenca is $34, while the average daily cost in Temuco is $64.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
 While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for Cuenca and Temuco in more detail.
+What follows is a categorical breakdown of travel costs for Cuenca and Temuco in more detail.

 Below are a few samples from actual travelers for food and meal costs in Cuenca:

 Also, here are some specific examples of food and dining related activities in Cuenca.